Collect Data with Google Forms

 At the top of this chapter, we invited you and other readers of this book to fill out a quick online survey, which publicly shares all of the responses in a sample dataset, so that we can learn more about people like you, and to continue to make revisions to match your expectations.
 In this section, you’ll learn how to create your own online form and link the results to a live Google Sheet.

-Inside your Google Drive account, one tool that’s often overlooked is Google Forms, which is partially hidden under New > More > Google Forms, as shown in Figure 3.17.
+Inside your Google Drive account, click on the New button and select Google Forms, as shown in Figure 3.16.

 Now that you’ve learned how to collect data with an online form and linked spreadsheet, the next two sections will teach you how to sort, filter, and pivot tables to begin analyzing their contents and the stories they reveal.